jali-clarke/skully/README.md

 ## Stdlib

 You can access this by importing `Skully.Stdlib`; it contains some derived combinators for convenience as well as some data types such as `List`s, `Pair`s, and `Either`s.
 I really don't expect anyone to use this language to do anything substantial so I'm not going to write much documentation.
 Have a look at [Skully.Stdlib](./src/Skully/Stdlib) and its contained files to see what's up - the types should provide enough guidance.
+The example program in [app/Main.hs](./app/Main.hs) uses some of these to read lines from stdin and print them reversed.

 ## Evaluation model